How to adjust your car's equalizer settings

 That's because equalizing an equalized signal is not a good thing for your sound, or potentially, your gear.
 You can inadvertently miss out on some frequencies you wanted and overdrive the signal, causing distortion and potentially damaging stress to your audio gear.

-The one that works best for you.
+Use the component’s equalizer that works best for you.

 Boosting the levels